We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 Both City Building Glasgow and Dunedin Canmore have been independently accredited by Customer Service Excellence for the quality and standard of their services.

-Depending on the type of property you live in we also provide the following additional common services:
+Depending on the type of property you live in, we may also have agreed to provide the following additional common services:

 - back court maintenance including grass cutting